Ford says hybrid police car catches bad guys, saves gas too

 DEARBORN, Mich.
 (AP) — The next time the cops chase you down for speeding, they could be driving a fuel-efficient gas-electric hybrid.

-Ford Motor Co., which sells more police cars in the U.S. than any other automaker, says it will offer a police pursuit version of the hybrid Fusion midsize sedan, in response to requests from cities nationwide.
+Ford Motor Co., which sells more police vehicles in the U.S. than any other automaker, says it will offer a police pursuit version of the hybrid Fusion midsize sedan, in response to requests from cities nationwide.
 The new car, with its 2-Liter four-cylinder engine and 1.4 kilowatt lithium-ion battery, is expected to get 38 miles per gallon of gas in combined city-highway driving.
 That’s 20 mpg more than Ford’s current police car, the Taurus police interceptor.

 The hybrids won’t be as fast as the Taurus with a 3.7-Liter turbocharged V6, but Ford expects it to be quick enough to earn a pursuit rating when tested later this year by the Michigan State Police and Los Angeles County Sheriff’s Department, the first hybrid to earn that honor.
 To get a pursuit rating, cars have to perform well in acceleration, handling, braking, top speed and ergonomics and make the list of cars that the Michigan and Los Angeles agencies would buy.

-Note: This story has been corrected to show that the hybrid police car will be available in the summer of 2018 instead of the fall.